 09 of 10

-Many small birds will use bird houses in fall and winter as shelter from poor weather and chilly temperatures.
-Used as roost boxes, bird houses that are left up all year can encourage more birds to stay nearby, and the houses will still be useful for nesting birds early in the spring.
+Many small birds use birdhouses in fall and winter as shelter from poor weather and chilly temperatures.
+Used as roost boxes, birdhouses that are left up all year can encourage more birds to stay nearby, and the houses will still be useful for nesting birds early in the spring.
 Houses should still be cleaned in late fall, but they can be left up year-round for birds seeking shelter at any time.

 10 of 10

-Bird houses with clear back panels can be attached to a quiet window to give a great view of growing hatchlings, but even those houses may not be private enough for some birds.
+Birdhouses with clear back panels can be attached to a quiet window to give a great view of growing hatchlings, but even those houses may not be private enough for some birds.
 Nesting birds should not be disturbed with flash photography, frequent peeks, or other intrusions that can stress brooding adults and young chicks.
-It is best to leave the birds alone and rely on more distant observations to enjoy their growing families.
+It is best to leave the birds alone and rely on more distant observation or online cameras to enjoy their growing families.